-It results from the Complainant's uncontested evidence demonstrates that the disputed domain name resolves to a web shop which is a copy of the Complainant's official online shop and allegedly selling and offering the Complainant's lingerie.
-This web shop prominently features at its head the Complainant's "ETAM PARIS" logo without the Complainant's authorization.
-Furthermore, the disputed domain name page 5 identically contains the ETAM trademark.
+It results from the Complainant's uncontested evidence that the disputed domain name resolves to a web shop which allegedly sells the Complainant's shoes in French language and at lower prices.
+This web shop prominently features at its head the Complainant's KICKERS logo and further visuals without the Complainant's authorization.
+Furthermore, the disputed domain name identically contains the KICKERS trademark.
 The web shop and the disputed domain name therefore create the wrong impression that they originate from the Complainant.
 However, the Complainant has not given any authorisation for such use and is neither linked to the Respondent or this website.
-Consequently, and in the absence of any evidence to the contrary, the Panel is convinced that the Respondent positively knew the Complainant's trademark when it registered the disputed domain name.
+Consequently, and in the absence of any evidence to the contrary, the Panel is convinced that the Respondent positively knew the Complainant's trademark and products when it registered the disputed domain name.